 |Stadium Cost||$1 billion|

-Saint-Petersburg Stadium is one of the biggest Russian football arenas.
+Gazprom Arena is one of the biggest Russian football arenas.
 Built in 2017, it is also one of the most up-to-date grounds.
 The stadium hosts FC Zenit and its home supporters.
-Increased capacity of compared with the old home arena, advanced facilities, available roof and other technological upgrades make Zenit Arena one of the most technologically advanced stadiums in the world.
-The pitch itself covers 287 000 square meters.
-It is 110 meters high and has the shape of a typical football bowl.
-The stadium is the hot spot for Russian Premier League matches as well as European and International tournaments of all rates.
+Increased capacity if compared with the old home arena, advanced facilities, fancy retractable roof and other technological upgrades make Gazprom Arena one of the most technologically advanced stadiums in the world.
+The pitch itself covers 287,000 square meters.
+The venue is 110 meters high and has the shape of a typical football bowl.
+The stadium is the hot spot for the Russian Premier League matches as well as the European and international tournaments of all rates.

-The stadium structure depicts upper and lower rows divided into 4 main sectors.
+The stadium structure depicts upper and lower rows divided into four main sectors.
 Each sector refers to a particular category with different pricing and facilities:

 - Sector A is the premium-seating zone for VIPs, press and special guests.
 It refers to Cat 1.